Highway: The West Kootenays

-Anglers frequently have good luck catching rainbow trout in Nancy
+Anglers frequently have good luck catching rainbow and cutthroat

-The chain of three small lakes that make up the Champion Lakes in
+allowed.
+The chain of three small lakes that make up the Champion

-regularly stocked with rainbow trout since the 1930s and makes for
+has been regularly stocked with rainbow trout since the 1930s and

-very good fishing.
-Development is concentrated around the third lake,
+makes for very good fishing.
+Development is concentrated around

-which has deep, clear water and a regular shoreline.
-The others remain
+the third lake, which has deep, clear water and a regular shoreline.

 To the northwest, the Arrow Lakes, reached

 via Castlegar, form a dammed lake system 250 miles (400 km) long.